txngsten/PML/WUTT0019/src/README.md

 python probabilistic_estimation.py
 ```

-This downloads the latest GPR data, prints the results to the terminal, shows the
+This downloads the latest GPR data as a CSV to the current directory.
-figures in pop-up windows, and writes the processed data to `../data/gpr_processed.csv`.

 ## Dataset (not submitted — download separately)